sendtips/themap/README.md

 Run tests using `THEMAPTERMID=TestTerminal THEMAPTERMPW=123 THEMAPMERCHID=TestMerchant THEMAPMERCHPW=123 THEMAPAPIHOST=https://api-stage.mapcard.pro go test -v .`.

 *Note:* Use your credentials.
 The provided above will not work.
-There also `THEMAPSIGNKEY` and `THEMAPAPIHOST` variables may be set, but currently, no one test uses it.
+There also `THEMAPSIGNKEY` variable exists, but currently, no one test uses it.

 ## Example
 To obtain a payment session you need to call `Init()` method.